-3) Hadoop Cluster: All the experiments are conducted in a Hadoop cluster which consists of 5 m1.xlarge Amazon EC2 instances.
+In this section, we evaluate the performance of TuMM in terms of the makespan of a batch of MapReduce jobs in a homogeneous environment. we launch a Hadoop cluster in the Amazon EC2 environment which consists of 5 m1.xlarge Amazon EC2 instances.
 Specifically, we have one master node and four slave nodes in the cluster.
 The number of slots which can be available on each slave node is set as 4 since an m1.xlarge instance at Amazon EC2 has 4 virtual cores.